Watering the 12321 Technique

 Step 3 – How many days per week to program the controller

-Spring: Water 1 day per week
+Spring: 1 day per week

-Early Summer: Water 2 days per week
+Early Summer: 2 days per week

-Summer: Water 3 days per week
+Summer: 3 days per week

-Late Summer: Water 2 days per week
+Late Summer: 2 days per week

-Fall: Water 1 day per week
+Fall: 1 day per week

 Each year is different, but this time of year is generally when the sprinkler controller needs adjustment.

-FAQ – How to Properly Water a Lawn
+How to Properly Water a Lawn FAQs

 Watering a lawn at night is generally not recommended because it can lead to potential problems for the grass and soil.
 However, in Colorado our humidity levels are so low that night watering is generally not a major problem.
-Here are the key reasons why early morning watering is a better option:
+Here are the key reasons why early morning watering is slightly a better option.

-1. Promotes Fungal Growth
+Promotes Fungal Growth

-1. Encourages Pests
+Encourages Pests

--Wet conditions can attract pests such as slugs and other insects, which can damage the lawn.
+Wet conditions can attract pests such as slugs and other insects, which can damage the lawn.

--While the soil may absorb water more slowly during cooler nighttime temperatures, excess water can lead to oversaturation or pooling, suffocating the grass roots.
+While the soil may absorb water more slowly during cooler nighttime temperatures, excess water can lead to oversaturation or pooling, suffocating the grass roots.

 Better Alternatives:

-• The best time to water your lawn is in the early morning (2 AM to 8 AM).
-This allows:
+The best time to water your lawn is in the early morning (2 AM to 8 AM).
+This allows ample time for grass blades to dry and gives the soil optimal water absorption as temperatures are cool, and winds are usually minimal.

 If watering at night is unavoidable due to water restrictions or other reasons, try to water as early in the evening as possible, so the grass has time to dry before nightfall.

-How to water a lawn with a hose and sprinkler head?
+How to Water a Lawn with a Hose and Sprinkler Head?

 Watering a lawn with a hose and sprinkler can be highly effective if done correctly.
 Here are the steps and techniques to ensure your lawn receives adequate water while minimizing waste and promoting healthy grass growth:

-1. Choose the Right Sprinkler|
+Choose the Right Sprinkler

 -Oscillating Sprinklers: Best for rectangular or square lawns.